pipegalera/old-website/content/blog/offensive-efficiency/index.md

 Once we move deeper into a metric that counts the production **amount** among with the efficiency, Curry's extra buckets attenuate the lack of efficiency because of his *team-context*.

-## Offensive Efficiency of LeBron vs Carmelo
+## Offensive Efficiency of LeBron and Carmelo

 We can compare the evolution of Offensive Efficiency of different players over time, to see if they could be a **correlation of efficiency and team wins**.